-Students are admitted to the Bachelor of Arts (Special) Degree Programme at the beginning of the second year.
+Students are admitted to the Bachelor of Arts Honours Programme at the beginning of the second year.
 Students may specialize in a field with strong commitment to a particular discipline, and it allows a student to pursue an in-depth study of the subject area.
-The following fields of specialization programmes are offered by the faculty:
+The following fields of specialization programmes are offered by the faculty, under its two departments.
+And one of the special programme is offered by Faculty of Islamic Studies and Arabic Language collaboration with Faculty of Arts and Culture: